How to Can Cherry Pie Filling

 This post may contain affiliate links.

 Canning cherry pie filling is very satisfying.
+It is now one of my favorite pie filling recipes for canning.
 One afternoon of labor, and you can enjoy cherry pies all winter.

 With the last few pounds of Rainier cherries I picked this year, I decided to make a couple of quarts of cherry pie filling.
 We already enjoyed one quart of it in a homemade cherry crisp.
 Yum!